choobs96/hipages/Readme.md

 # Hipages Data Project

-This repository contains SQL, exploratory analysis, and visualization files for the Hipages data task.
+This repository contains SQL, exploratory analysis, and visualization files for the Hipages task.

 ## Contents